Methods

 Geography

 Geographic data are based on the usual residence of the mother.
-In 2018, the usual residence of the mother is based on Statistical Area Level 2 (SA2) of the Australian Bureau of Statistics Australian Statistical Geography Standard Edition 2016 for all states and territories.
+Prior to 2017, the usual residence of the mother is based on Statistical Area Level 2 (SA2) of the Australian Bureau of Statistics Australian Statistical Geography Standard (ABS ASGS) Edition 2011 for all states and territories.

 Primary Health Network